 So in summer avoid drinking and smoking. which is really harmful to skin and the body.

 Eat foods rich in vitamins A and C

 Summer is here in full swing, and if the blazing heat is anything to go by, we are in for soaring temperatures.
 The hot summer is perfect for downing those refreshing cool drinks, and eat rich in vitamins. which Keeping your system cool is imperative if you don’t want an upset stomach.
 During summers, if you want to feel free and light, it is better to stay away from foods that heat your system.

 Consume lots of seasonal foods, such as pineapples, citrus fruits, fresh berries, seafood, and vegetables.
 These contain essential vitamins, nutrients that boost collagen production reduce inflammation and protect your skin from the damaging effects of the sun.

 Use cleanser and moisturizer

 If you think your skin doesn’t need a moisturizer during the summer months, you are wrong.
 It is essential that your skincare routine includes cleaner and moisturizer.
 You need to use a light moisturizer when the weather is warm.
-Cleanser is get rid of the dirt and impurities.
-After cleansing your pores open up moisturize its very important that you close them, which is done by the toner.
-If you don’t do that than your pores get clogged and they become visible on your face.
+The cleanser is get rid of the dirt and impurities.
+After cleansing, your pores open up moisturize its very important that you close them, which is done by the toner.
+If you don’t do that then your pores get clogged and they become visible on your face.